SoftwareHeritage/swh-deposit/docs/README.rst

 - the deposit API uses the `SWORD v2`_ API, thus requires some tooling to send deposits to SWH.
 These tools are provided with this repository.

-See the :ref:`user-manual` page for more details on how to use the deposit client command line tools to push a deposit in the SWH Archive.
+See the :ref:`deposit-user-manual` page for more details on how to use the deposit client command line tools to push a deposit in the SWH Archive.

-See the :ref:`swh-api-specifications` reference pages of the SWORDv2 API implementation in `swh.deposit` if you want to do upload deposits using HTTP requests.
+See the :ref:`deposit-api-specifications` reference pages of the SWORDv2 API implementation in `swh.deposit` if you want to do upload deposits using HTTP requests.

 Read the :ref:`metadata` chapter to get more details on what metadata are supported when